cognitedata/reveal/src/__export__/node-visualizer/README.md

 }
 ```

-## Customizing Subsurface Visualizer
+## Customizing Appearance

-Limited number of CSS Custom Properties are available to customize the appearance of subsurface visualizer.
+Limited number of CSS Custom Properties are available to customize the appearance of Application.
-If the css properties are not set default values will be used.
+If the css properties are not set, default values will be used.

 | Css Custom Property Name                          |
 | ------------------------------------------------- |